NDepend Blog

 Value-based equality

-Value-based equality means two C# record instances are equal if their data matches.
-In contrast, classes use reference equality, comparing object references instead of values.
-Here’s an example of record equality in action:
+Value-based equality means that two C# record instances are considered equal if their data is identical.
+In contrast, regular classes use reference equality, which compares object references rather than their contents.
+Here’s an example demonstrating equality with records:

 To achieve Value-based equality on record class the compiler overrides the virtual methods Object.Equals(Object) and Object.GetHashCode().
 The compiler also overrides the operators == and !=.